-At first, DFL products might be priced in a luxury category, as many of the product features based on the DFL framework, such as components meant to be taken apart for easy maintenance, modularity, or added functionalities, will likely cost more to produce.
-These attributes add value for the consumer, however, they also add cost for the company; this cost will likely be reflected in the product price.
+At first, DFL products might be priced in a luxury category.
+Many of the product features based on the DFL framework, such as components meant to be taken apart for easy maintenance, modularity, or added functionalities, will likely cost more to produce.
+While these attributes add value for the consumer, they also add cost for the company.
+This added cost will likely be reflected in the product price.

-If the DFL framework is driving innovation and creation of valuable features being introduced into the market, natural market force would drive equity to bring those features to more consumers in the long term.
-An interesting dynamic here is we will be able to see what features truly stick with the consumer.
+If the DFL framework is driving innovation and creation of valuable features being introduced into the market, natural market force will drive equity to bring those features to more consumers in the long-term.
+An interesting dynamic here is that we will be able to see what features truly stick with the consumer.

-Let’s consider the example of a person who can buy a $150 pair of work boots that last 10 years.
+Let’s consider a simplified example of a person who can buy a $150 pair of work boots that will last 10 years.
 This person will save money in the long run investing in a good pair of boots versus a person who spends $50 on work boots that will need to be replaced every 2 years.
-A DFL product that is more durable will save money in the long run, but we know not everyone can afford that upfront investment.
+While a DFL product that is more durable will save money in the long run, however, not everyone can afford the upfront investment.